Best Airline Credit Cards of 2018 | Maximize Your Miles

 Fees: $90 annual fee, $10 or 3% on balance transfers, $37 late payment fee, no foreign transaction fee

 Virgin Atlantic is an airline that was started in the United Kingdom back in the 1980s; now it is an international airline that covers transatlantic and European flights.
-Since it is such a large airline, it is only natural that it provides its own credit card (with Bank of America) which is dubbed the Virgin Atlantic World Elite Mastercard®.
+Since it is such a large airline, it is only natural that it provides its own credit card (with Bank of America) that is dubbed the Virgin Atlantic World Elite Mastercard.
 Despite this fancy title, the credit card is more commonly known as the Virgin Atlantic Black Credit Card.

 Many standard fees are present with this card offer, such as the $90 annual fee.
 Balance transfer and cash advance transactions warrant a fee of either $10 or 3% depending on which value is greater.
 Late payments receive a fee of $37.
 Despite all this, there is no foreign transaction fee with the card.

-Alaska Airlines Visa Signature® Credit Card
+Alaska Airlines Visa Signature Credit Card

 Bonus Rewards: 30,000 miles and $121 companion ticket credit for spending $1,000 in first 90 days